-False adversiting law today is far more expansive about competitor standing.
+False advertising law today is far more expansive about competitor standing.
 Section 43(a) gives statutory standing to "any person who believes that he or she is likely to be damaged" by the false advertising.
-This language includes direct competitor who sell competing products, like American Washboard and Ely-Norris.
-But it also extends further than that.
+This language includes direct competitor who sell competing products, like American Washboard.
 In Lexmark International, Inc. v.
 Static Control Components, Inc. ("Static Control II"), the Supreme Court held that it extends even further.
 Static Control made and sold the components needed to remanufacture Lexmark toner cartridges to other companies that actually carried out the refurbishment.
 Lexmark allegedly lied in two ways.
 First, it told its own customers that they were legally required to return cartridges to Lexmark after a single use.
 Second, it sent letters to numerous cartridge remanufacturers telling them "that it was illegal to sell refurbished Prebate cartridges and, in particular, that it was illegal to use Static Control's products to refurbish those cartridges."